Andrew-code2020/MS2/README.md

 ##### Features Left to Implement

-- Clock API to show tourists the time difference and the current time in Ireland
+- Clock API to show tourists the current time in Ireland
 - Weather API to show tourists the time difference and the current time in Ireland
 - Blog of different places recommended by Holiday in Ireland
 - Live chat bubble